Tell Us How We’re Doing

 Meals provided

-Head Start 0 to 5 provides breakfast, lunch, and an afternoon snack at no cost to parents by utilizing the Child and Adult Care Food Program (CACFP).
+Head Start 0 to 5 provides breakfast, lunch, an afternoon snack and for some sites supper at no cost to parents by utilizing the Child and Adult Care Food Program (CACFP).

 If my child has a food allergy, sensitivity or requires a medical accommodation, will I have to bring his meal?